gurbirdhillon/FirebaseNetAdmin/README.md

 * Delete

 With corresponding async methods.
-Methods are functioning exactly like their counterparts in NodeJs or Java sdks.
+Methods are functioning exactly like their counterparts in NodeJS or Java SDKs.

 Examples: